— 6 min read

 Modern tools of the trade can help productivity and reduce body strain that can lead to musculoskeletal injuries.
 This investment can also help cut down on struck-by and caught-in incidents, two common hazards on the jobsite.

-5. Keep open lines of communication
+7. Keep open lines of communication.

 After a jobsite is evaluated for potential hazards, distribute information throughout the organization so that all stakeholders and employees are aware of any adverse conditions.
 Modern technology, including smart devices and construction management software, makes real-time communication simple between the office and the jobsite.

-6. Document & track safety incidents
+10. Document and track safety incidents.

 As the saying goes, “you can’t manage what you don’t measure.”
 Managing and reducing safety requires contractors to keep a careful record of injuries as well as near misses.